Leelez/Python-IP-Criminal-Record-Checker/README.md

 In the screenshot i checked a TOR exit node, if you CTRL+leftclick on the Subnet Report you will be sent to the AbuseIpDb's list of reported ips in the /24 or smaller subnet (based to the checked ip).
 ![image](https://github.com/Leelez/Python-IP-Criminal-Record-Checker/assets/148364991/162a3cad-534f-44f9-ae55-e504e66a36f2)

-If you meet some code errors concerning the region, don't panic, almost always they concern Hong Kong or Taiwan...It's my and those stoner's fault.
+If you meet some code errors concerning the region, don't panic, almost always they concern Hong Kong or Taiwan...It's mine and those stoner's fault.

 For other errors it's because I'm the stoner :)
 We welcome any comment o advice.